gleero/grunt-favicons/README.md

 # grunt-favicons

-> Generate favicon.ico and icons for iOS, Android and WP8
+Generates all known types and sizes icons from PNG image.
+Uses ImageMagick.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`